Cimpress-MCP/fsconsul/readme.md

 ```

 $ fsconsul
-Usage: fsconsul [options] prefix path onchange...
+Usage: fsconsul [options] prefixes paths onchange...

-  Write files to the specified location on the local system by reading K/V
+  Write files to the specified locations on the local system by reading K/V
-  from Consul's K/V store with the given prefix and execute a program on
+  from Consul's K/V store with the given prefixes and execute a program on
   any change.
+Prefixes and paths must be pipe-delimited.

 Options: